jberthy39/Not.So.Basic.CAD/README.md

 ![candlestick](https://github.com/jberthy39/Not.So.Basic.CAD/blob/master/Media/lofts.PNG?raw=true)

 #### Lesson(s) Learned
 - I learned how to use the sweeps tool.
 In this particular assignment, I took an oval shape, and swept it across the line of the handle.
-This then created the 3D handle in the picture below.
+This then created the 3D handle in the picture above.

 ### Lofts (Hammerhead)
 #### Description